 Samsung launched the Galaxy S10 series on February 20 at the Unpacked 2019 event in San Francisco.
 The new flagships were up for pre-order the next day in many markets around the world and went on sale in more than 70 countries on March 8.
 Samsung offered Galaxy Buds for free or at a heavily discounted price for those who pre-ordered the Galaxy S10 in select markets.

 The Galaxy S10e comes in 6GB/128GB and 8GB/256GB storage variants, priced at $749 and $849, respectively, for the unlocked variants in the US.
 Pricing may vary depending on the region and the carrier.
-The S10e comes in Prism White, Prism Black, Prism Green, Prism Blue, and Canary Yellow color options.
+The S10e comes in Prism White, Prism Black, Prism Green, Prism Blue, Canary Yellow, and Cardinal Red (in select markets) color options.

 Downloads and Resources